 Images with text

-Next, you'll input the Heading and Subheading for the section, and set the Alignment of your text/images below that (your heading and subheading will be centered).
+Next, you'll input the Heading and Subheading for the section, and set the Alignment of your text/images below that (heading and subheading will be centered).

 Click any Image block to expand the settings.
-Upload the Image you want to use (we recommend an 800 x 640px .png file), then add the Heading and Text for each block.
+Upload the Image you want to use (we recommend an 800px by 640px PNG file), then add the Heading and Text for each block.

 You can add up to four images to this section.
 Users will be able to flip through your images using numbered bubbles above your headings.

 When it comes to making purchasing decisions online, customer reviews and testimonials can make or break a sale.
-Launch allows you to build social proof and increase conversions with a uniquely-styled testimonial section built into your homepage.
+Launch allows you to build social proof and increase conversions with the Testimonials section for the homepage.

-Start by selecting a Background style from the dropdown menu (Light or Default) and adding a Heading and Subheadingto your section ("Testimonials" is a good bet, but you can use anything you'd like!).
+Start by selecting a Background style from the dropdown menu (Light or Default) and adding an optional Heading and Subheading for your section.

-Click on a Testimonial block to begin.
-Add the testimonial you want to feature in the Quote field, then put the source in the Source field.
-Input a City, upload an Avatar (the image or icon you're going to use to represent your source) and you're done!
+Click on any Testimonial block to begin.
+Add the testimonial you want to feature in the Quote field, then put the attribution in the Source field.
+Input a City, then upload an Avatar – the image or icon to represent your source.

 You can add up to six testimonials to this section.